JackieChan1402/Student-Attendance-checking-system-using-QR-code/README.md

-***If you are a USTH student and want to improve this project, please message me, the contact information is on the GitHub homepage.
+***If you are an USTH student and want to improve this project, please message me, the contact information is on the GitHub homepage.
 Other cases, please ignore as this project is only for USTH.***